OutSystems/docs-odc/src/eap/user-management/intro.md

 </div>

 Use pre-built user screens in your app to enable end-users to change and recover their password.
 See [Custom authentication flows](../building-apps/ui/custom-auth.md) for more information.
 If the user of an app has an organization role, currently they must recover their password using the Portal.

+ODC temporarily locks out a user after five consecutive failed sign-in or password change attempts.
+The lockout duration increases with each additional failed attempt, reaching a maximum of approximately 15 minutes.
+To reset the lockout and return to the initial state, the user must avoid any sign-in attempts for a 15-minute following the lockout.